berthubert/trifecta/README.md

 > ongoing.
 There are no known problems though.

 # What is the point?
-For one, I'd love to have an 'imgur' just for myself.
-But I also do not want a giant web based solution with multiple security issues per year.
+For one, I'd love to have an 'imgur' just for myself, one that does not monetize me or the visitors to my images.
+But I also do not want to host a giant web based solution with multiple security issues per year.
 Or month.
 I yearn for software like djbdns or qmail that you could trust to not have gaping security holes all the time.

 Fundamentally, there is no way to keep a solution with hundreds (or thousands) of dependencies secure.
 Yet, this is what modern web development